jcorporation/myMPDos/docs/UserManual/after-first-start.md

 After startup you should be able to connect with ssh and https to your myMPDos instance.

-You need the ip-address of your raspberry pi:
+You need the ip-address of your Raspberry Pi:

 - myMPDos displays the ip-address after startup on the hdmi display
 - look at your routers dhcp leases